 Candidates with non ICT degree or insufficient ICT qualification are required to submit RPL project report along with employment reference letter to Australian Computer Society (ACS) in order to prove their competency according to the ACS standard and get positively assessed in ACS Skills Assessment.
 ACS performs skills assessment based on applicants’ knowledge, skill and work experience.
 It serve as a proof of candidate’s work experience and knowledge applied in the nominated field of occupation.
 It including the detailed work history of at least seven years in the nominated occupation is considered to be qualified for ACS RPL Application.

 Here at ACSRPLAustralia.com, you will be provided with Employment Reference letter samples submitted by our previous client and have been proven to get assessed positively.
 You can download the letter samples and use them for reference purpose.
 You need to get proper information on employment reference letter guidelines before you jump onto conclusions.

-Who needs Employment Reference?
+Who needs Employment Reference Letter?

 Non ICT professionals applying for Skilled Migration to Australia are required by the Australian Computer Society (ACS) to submit employment reference along with the RPL project report to showcase their skill and contribution in the nominated field of occupation.
 ACS performs Skills Assessment on the basis of the RPL project report and the duties and responsibilities performed by the candidates that are mentioned in the employment reference.

 According to ACS skill assessment guidelines, each employment reference must contain the following information: